Content code

 The point on the principal axis where incident rays parallel to the principal axis converge, or the point from which the rays appear to originate.

-Secondary focal point (or object focus) (F') The point on the principal axis on the opposite side of the lens from the focal point.
+Secondary focal point (or object focus) (F') Point located on the principal axis, but on the opposite side as the principal focal point.

 Optical centre (O)